AnestisTouloumis/IntroR/02-Probability/index.md

 mode        : selfcontained # {standalone, draft}
 ---

 What did we learn last time?
 ===========================
 > 1. The Basic Components of R and Rstudio
 > 2. Vectors and Basic Math
 > 3. How to access the help screen
+> 4. Review Requests - Syntax, vector indexing, and using colons.

 ---

 Review
 =======

+When do we use parenthesis?
+Brackets?
+Commas?

 What is the sum of (1 through 10 multiplied by two) plus (1 through 20 divided by three).

-*Bonus*: What is the mean number of 1 through 10 and 1 through 20 when taken together.
+What is the 12th position of seq(1,27,.5)?

 ---